cmu-sei/iides/notes.md

 - Org:
   - change industory sector/subsector const to NAICS codes
 - Job:
   - some of the employment types don't make sense now that Job is its own entity
 - TTP:
   - not loving the techniques, they overlap a lot
 - org-relationship vs orgRole: the vocabulatries are identical
 - iron out the zero, one, or more relationships in the erd

 ## TODO
 - define owner relationship
 - go back through codebook and list missing/skipped fields
-- add "default" to doc generator
 - Write up intro material for white paper
 - Note handling of inexact dates